falcosecurity/libs/proposals/20210524-versioning-and-release-of-the-libs-artifacts.md

 ## Non-Goals

 - Define the artifacts
+  - They have already been defined within the [Contribution Proposal](https://github.com/falcosecurity/falco/blob/master/proposals/20210119-libraries-contribution.md) (see points 8-9)
 - Define the release process cadence
 - Change the way the Falco drivers (kernel module and eBPF probe) artifacts are shipped